 The law firm billing process

-In many cases, the law firm billing process looks something like this:
+In many cases, the billing process looks something like this:

-- Firm brings on a new client and opens their case
+- The firm brings on a new client and opens its case

 - Billable time and disbursement fees/expenses are logged throughout the case